 Take action on selected items Open selected item Enter

-Rename selected item n Share selected items . (dot) Move selected items to new folder z Star or unstar selected items s Add selected folder to another folder
+Rename selected item n Share selected items . (dot) Move selected items to a new folder z Star or unstar selected items s Add the selected folder to another folder

 Create shortcuts to selected items